Skoparov/pack_alg/README.md

 struct from
 ```

-Same as above, but for type pack classes;
+Same as above, but is specialized by type pack classes.

 ####  pack_predicates
 ```